-1 (3) A signed affirmation from the licensee and the transporter that no illicit drugs or 2 variations of hemp not explicitly authorized by 7 U.S.C.
-Chapter 38, Subchapter 3 VII will be transported; and 4 (4) A bill of lading or manifest that includes the shipment contents, the specific name 5 and address of the transporter, the specific name and address of the origin and lot 6 of origin, the destination of the shipment, the total weight of the load, and the type 7 of vehicle being used.
-8 Failure to possess the appropriate documentation pursuant to this section is a Class 9 2 mis demeanor.
+A signed affirmation from the licensee and the transporter that no illicit drugs or

+2 variations of hemp not explicitly authorized by 7 U.S.C.
+Chapter 38, S Subchapter 3 VII will be transported; and 4 (4) A bill of lading or manifest that includes the shipment contents, the spe cific name 5 and address of the transporter, the specific name and address of the ori gin and lot 6 of origin, the destination of the shipment, the total weight of the load, ar id the type 7 of vehicle being used.
+8 Failure to possess the appropriate documentation pursuant to this section າ is a Class 9 2 misdemeanor.
 10 Section 16.
 That § 38-35-18 be AMENDED: 11 38-35-18.
-Each applicant, licensee, key participant, and transporter of industrial 12 hemp , other than industrial hemp product, shall abide by any rules set forth by the United 13 States Department of Agriculture and the United States Department of Agriculture- 14 appro ved state hemp production plan.
+Each applicant, licensee, key participant, and transporter of f industrial 12 hemp, other than industrial hemp product, shall abide by any rules set forth by the United 13 States Department of Agriculture and the United States Department of A griculture- 14 approved state hemp production plan.
 15 Section 17.
-That chapter 38-35 be amended with a NEW SECTION: 16 Industrial hemp used in wildlife food plots not intended to be harvested must be 17 samp led by November 1 of the year planted.
-No cannabidiol varieties shall be grown for 18 the pu urpose of wildlife food plots.
+That chapter 38-35 be amended with a NEW SECTION: 16 Industrial hemp used in wildlife food plots not intended to be harveste d must be 17 sampled by November 1 of the year planted.
+No cannabidiol varieties shall be grown for 18 the purpose of wildlife food plots.
 19 Section 18.
-That § 38-35-13 be REPEALED: 20 The Department of Public Safety shall promulgate rules, pursuant to chapter 1-26, 21 to: 22 (1) Make any modification or addition to the hemp regulatory program in order to 23 comply with any federal statutes or any rules and regulations regarding hemp 24 enacted or implemented by the United States Department of Agriculture; 25 (2) Establish inspection procedures and requirements, a grower inspection fee per lot 26 not to exceed two hundred fifty dollars, and a processor inspection fee per any 27 processor location not to exceed five hundred dollars; 28 (3) Establish transportation documentation requirements; 29 (4) Establish sampling and testing procedures to determine if the hemp tested and 30 sampled is the lawful amount of delta-9 tetrahydrocannabinol concentration of not more than three-tenths of one percent; and
+That chapter 38-35 be amended with a NEW SECTION: 20 No industrial hemp may be grown, stored, or transported concurr ently with 21 marijuana.
+A violation of this section is a Class 2 misdemeanor.
+22 Section 19.
+That § 38-35-13 be REPEALED: 23 The Department of Public Safety shall promulgate rules, pursuant to cha pter 1-26, 24 to: 25 (1) Make any modification or addition to the hemp regulatory program is n order to 26 comply with any federal statutes or any rules and regulations regard ling hemp 27 enacted or implemented by the United States Department of Agriculture >: 28 (2) Establish inspection procedures and requirements, a grower inspection fee per lot 29 not to exceed two hundred fifty dollars, and a processor inspection for e per any 30 processor location not to exceed five hundred dollars:

-(5) Establish rules for corrective action for negligent and culpable violations of this chapter.

-4 5 Section 19.
-Whereas, this Act is necessary for the support of the state government and its existing public institutions, an emergency is hereby declared to exist, and this Act, except as provided in section 18, shall be in full force and effect from and after its passage and approval.
+1 (3) Establish transportation documentation requirements; 2 (4) Establish sampling and testing procedures to determine if the hemp tested and 3 sampled is the lawful amount of delta-9 tetrahydrocannabinol concentration of not 4 more than three tenths of one percent; and 5 (5) Establish rules for corrective action for negligent and culpable violations of this 6 chapter.
+7 Section 2 20.
+Whereas, this Act is necessary for the support of the state government and its 8 existing p ublic institutions, an emergency is hereby declared to exist, and this Act shall be in 9 full force and effect from and after its passage and approval.